(Part 2 of 3)

 - Diversity and inclusion bring a different set of challenges, such as accommodating differences in work styles,

-Ideally you will factor in this when you begin the design exercise, and as you do this it’s worth remembering this quote from Vijay Eswaran as written for the World Economic Forum.
+Ideally, you'll factor these elements in when you begin the design exercise, and as you do this it’s worth remembering this quote from Vijay Eswaran as written for the World Economic Forum.

 Empathetic leadership is key to this transformation.